Paragraph jump menu

 Frequently Asked Questions

 The current code defines having two or more violations as public nuisance.
-The update proposes a new definition of public nuisance from two or more violations to one or more and provides a new term of “chronic nuisance.”
+The update adds a new definition of public nuisance from two or more violations to one or more and provides a new term of “chronic nuisance.”
 The city applies “public nuisance” when the same violation is repetitively ignored, not abated or when a single incident creates a significant public safety concern.
-The potential for chronic nuisance status does not replace the common violation charge(s).
+The chronic nuisance status does not replace the common violation charge(s).
 The typical process of warning and violation notices will continue, charged through other more specific code sections.
 The chronic nuisance ordinance creates a threshold based on the number of violations per year, based on tiers that are defined by the number of dwelling units.

 The number varies by the number of units.
 A property with more units would need to have more violations before being considered a habitual offender.
 This is managed by cities across the country by establishing tiers.
-Four tiers are planned, in which a chronic nuisance property means:
+Five tiers are planned, in which a chronic nuisance property means:

 • Code Compliance (includes building use and conditions)